BTCarpenter/digital-garden-jekyll/_notes/2023-12-02-obsidian-ia-writer-quick-capture.md

 ---
-title: Obsidian iA Writer Quick Capture Setup
+title: Quick Capture Setup for Obsidian on iPhone Using iA Writer and Apple Shortcuts
 ---

 ### Benefits of Using iA Writer for Obsidian Quick Capture

 - In one click using an iOS shortcut, I'm ready to input text